pack229/pack229.github.io/_posts/2026-02-01-pinewood-derby.md

 ### Things to Note

  * Please see [rules](/docs/pwd-rules) for weight and size requirements.
+ * This year we assigned [Car Numbers](https://docs.google.com/spreadsheets/d/1HeeVEiLbgU1qx8xTHYtKX66KthoOstPv8CP4iK1Yo78/edit?usp=sharing) before race day.
+You are encouraged to add this number to your car design either on the top or sides of your car.
+In either case, please also mark your car number and scout's name on the bottom of the race car.
  * Check in will be from 6:30 PM to 7:30 PM on Friday.
 Scouts will be allowed one practice run to ensure their car works on the track.
  * Cars must be fully assembled before the event and no adjustments will be allowed after the races start.